 Declare and pay customs duties, import duties and other local taxes is your sole responsability.

-When needed we declare the shipping contents as silicone sculptures (code 97030000 in the Harmonized System).
+When needed we declare the shipping contents as manufactured decorative articles (code 95059000 in the Harmonized System).

 The circulation of goods within the limits of the European Union is not subjected to customs duties.